SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 ## Permission system

-The new permission system will be made of 4 groups:
+The new permission system will be made of 3 groups:

 * Public,
 * Reviewers,
-* Toy Users,
 * Bot Owners.

 These groups are independent of each other.
 A person can be in multiple groups at once.
 Members of each group (besides Public) can add users to that group.

 Restrictions on joining a group:
 * To join the Reviewers group you must have at least 3000 reputation.
-* To join the Bot Owners group you must be in the Reviewers and the Toy Users group.
+* To join the Bot Owners group you must be in the Reviewers group.

 Restrictions on approving or rejecting a request:
-* To approve or reject a request for the Reviewers or Toy Users group you must be in that group for at least 1 week.
+* To approve or reject a request for the Reviewers group you must be in that group for at least 1 week.
 * To approve or reject a request for the Reviewers group you must have done at least 100 reviews in the last 7 days, including the current UTC day.

 ### Permission Request